Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Statistical Properties

 \begin{theorem} Let $\hat{\B\Theta}$ be an optimal solution to Problem~\eqref{main-sup-convex} with $\lambda,\ell,L$ as defined in Theorem~\ref{lowdimthm}.
 Then, under the assumptions of Theorem \ref{lowdimthm}, with high probability\footref{probfootnote}, we have:

 \end{theorem}

 \customparagraph{Comparison with previous work} Theorem~\ref{lowdimthm2} shows that our proposed estimator \ourmethod~achieves an estimation error rate (using Frobenius norm) of $\sqrt{kp\log p/n}$.
-This rate typically matches the estimation rate of current methods for sparse GGMs and is known to be minimax optimal up to logarithmic factors---see \citet[for example]{rothman2008sparse} for a detailed discussion on estimation error rate for GGMs.
+This rate typically matches the estimation rate of current methods for sparse GGMs and is known to be minimax optimal up to logarithmic factors.
+See \citet[for example]{rothman2008sparse} for discussion on estimation error rate for GGMs in the context of a regularized maximum likelihood estimator---we are not aware of similar non-asymptotic error bounds for a pseudo-likelihood-based estimator which is what we focus on here.

-Moreover, to our knowledge, Theorem~\ref{lowdimthm2} is a novel result showing a non-asymptotic estimation guarantee for pseudo-likelihood-based GGM that results in a symmetric support.
+To our knowledge, Theorem~\ref{lowdimthm2} is a novel result showing a non-asymptotic estimation guarantee for pseudo-likelihood-based GGM that results in a symmetric support.
 GGM estimators based on pseudo-likelihood have been considered in earlier work~\citep{peng2009partial,khare2015convex,friedman2010applications}---however, as far as we can tell, non-asymptotic analysis similar to the one in Theorem~\ref{lowdimthm2} has not appeared in earlier work.
 (The analysis of~\citet{peng2009partial} is asymptotic as $n,p\to\infty$).

-We note that Problem~\eqref{main-sup} has a non-convex and non-quadratic objective, hence existing proof techniques do not directly apply to our case.
+We note that Problem~\eqref{main-sup} has a non-convex and non-quadratic objective, hence existing proof techniques for sparse linear regression do not directly apply to our case.
 Therefore, we develop new tools for our proof.
 At a high level, although the objective of~\eqref{main-sup} is non-convex, we show that the pseudo-likelihood function can be locally lower bounded with a quadratic function, resulting in a bound of the form

 which we use to derive estimation error bounds.